microsoft/vscode-wiki/Running-the-Endgame.md

   - Find an endgame buddy in the other lab
   - Determine the pool of testers and their availability
 - Ensure each test item has meaningful content
-- Assign test items to testers (usually platform specific); ensure fair distribution across testers ([see this example](https://microsoft.sharepoint.com/teams/DD_OTP/_layouts/OneNote.aspx?id=%2Fteams%2FDD_OTP%2FDocuments%2FTicino%2FNotebooks%2FTicino&wd=target%28Sprints.one%7C97CC4DED-1C83-4716-A6D1-C080F036F75D%2FJuneTest%20Load%20Balancer%7CBAABAED7-7FC1-6E47-A901-D2E514241DD6%2F%29))
+- Assign test items to testers (usually platform specific); ensure fair distribution across testers
+  - Use the [testplan-helper](https://github.com/roblourens/testplan-helper) to download info from all the testplan items
+  - Make a copy of the [endgame spreadsheet template](https://microsoft.sharepoint.com/:x:/t/DD_OTP/EXHnEJw_c2pGtDgjNTT5zDYBg4lGFD5qjT4hb7M9rxRx0Q?e=8e4f47108edd43efa7a415adfbdde91d), and paste the testplan-helper's output into it
+  - Use it to assign testplan items evenly to the team - see the [June 2017 endgame](https://microsoft.sharepoint.com/:x:/t/DD_OTP/ERMhUazQBxVGjcHmvzFHq1sBn-dsuxbWxce3ABwQbS5Dkg?e=6efd3c33939d45b58709fe75287083be) for example usage
-- Communicate test assignments in the `release` slack channel by posting the test item queries ([example query](https://github.com/Microsoft/vscode/issues?q=label%3Atestplan-item+milestone%3A%22June+2016%22+is%3Aclosed))
+- Communicate test assignments in the `release` Slack channel by posting the test item queries ([example query](https://github.com/Microsoft/vscode/issues?q=label%3Atestplan-item+milestone%3A%22June+2016%22+is%3Aclosed))
-- Communicate end of day progress in the `release` slack by communicating
+- Communicate end of day progress in the `release` Slack channel by communicating
    - the number of issues filed
    - the number of test items not yet completed ([example query](https://github.com/Microsoft/vscode/issues?q=label%3Atestplan-item+milestone%3A%22June+2016%22+is%3Aclosed))
    - number of issues to be [verified](https://github.com/Microsoft/vscode/wiki/Issue-Tracking#verification)